If you think creating quantum software is going to be simple, think again.

 Here’s what you need to expect when beginning to write quantum software using a raw SDK.

-Quantum-optimize the problem, create quantum engines, create workflow.
+- Quantum-optimize the problem, create quantum engines, create workflows.
 After the 3-months of training, the Ph.D. or programmer should be able to create a problem and workflow in approximately one month.
 That workflow is then processed across a single quantum computer.
 To process across multiple quantum machines will require the programmer/Ph.D. to write different workflows (circuits) for the different quantum machines.
 Also, programmers must work with mathematicians and physicists to create a quantum optimization engine to solve the problem.
 The month defined in this model is not enough time to create that engine, so it assumes that the toolkits will eventually offer optimization engines, or third-party software will be used.

-Tune and continue to optimize to get quality results.
+- Tune and continue to optimize quantum software to get quality results.
 After the first workflow is submitted and delivers results, the Ph.D./programmer usually spends 3-6 months tuning and learning about how to best optimize the problem and the workflow to deliver the best results.
 For example, the iteration required for quantum processing is a highly technical mathematical process that will need to be tuned and optimized across multiple shots.

 The bottom line?
-Expect to spend 6-12 months before you have your first quantum program.
-And, every time your quantum processing units (QPUs) are updated or you expand the number, expect to rewrite the low-level code that's proprietary to the specific quantum computer you've selected.
+Expect to spend 6-12 months before you have your first quantum software.
+And, every time your quantum processing units (QPUs) are updated or you expand the number, expect to rewrite the low-level code that’s proprietary to the specific quantum computer you’ve selected.

 What skills are required for quantum computing success?